Reuben-Brewer/JoystickHID_ReubenPython2and3Class/README.md

 For instance, in Windows 10, if we're opening both a "VKBsim Gladiator" and "Nintendo Switch Pro Controller", the "Nintendo Switch Pro Controller" must be opened first (or else it will stop streaming data once the "VKBsim Gladiator" is opened).

-***Note: IMPORTANT: if opening by the joystick's name ONLY, then you must set "SearchAllJoysticksFlag" to 1.
+***Note: IMPORTANT: if opening by the joystick's name ONLY (with integer ID = -1), then you must set "SearchAllJoysticksFlag" to 1.

 Have tested on the following joysticks: